Half-Life 2's Patch Adds an Incredible Commentary

 This was the first time that we were like, ooh, what if this enemy died and just kind of slurped down the stairs, which is, which is a, I don't know, a historic enemy death in this genre.

-If there's, for example, like you're in the middle of a combat sequence, it takes six minutes and halfway through there's an auto save that loads you back.
+If there's, for example, like you're in the middle of a combat sequence that takes six minutes and halfway through there's an autosave that loads you back.

 How does it know that when it made that auto save, you weren't going to die a second later?